Nathan-CSE/Nathan-CSE.github.io/_projects/illuminate.md

 ---
 layout: page
 title: UNSW Illuminate Website Redesign
-description: A redesign of UNSW Illuminate's website with my own contributions as a project member.
-(December 2022 - December 2023)
+description: A redesign of UNSW Illuminate's website using Gatsby and React with a focus on dynamic elements to emphasise our unique identity.
-img: assets/img/illuminate/illuminate.png
+img: assets/img/illuminate_website/illuminate.png
 importance: 4
-category: work
+category: projects
 ---